An undergraduate degree, an equivalent professional qualification or extensive experience in a related field.

 Months of entry

-The MA Art Psychotherapy course at the University of South Wales is essential if you are looking to gain the skills necessary to become a qualified Health and Care Professions’ Council (HCPC) Art Psychotherapist.
-You may be a graduate or already working in a related area looking to progress and to qualify professionally.
+The part-time MA Art Psychotherapy course at the University of South Wales provides you with the fundamental training and skills to become a qualified Health and Care Professions Council (HCPC) Art Psychotherapist.
+You may be a graduate or already working in a related area and looking to qualify professionally.

 Fees and funding